 I am due to exchange contracts on my house.
-I had a double glazing fitted in August 2010, but did not receive a FENSA certificate or Building Regulation Certificate.
-My buyer's mortgage company, Virgin Money are being pedantic.
-The Colney Hatch solicitor who is on the Virgin Money conveyancing panel is recommending indemnity insurance as a solution but Virgin Money are requiring a building regulation certificate.
-Why do Virgin Money have a conveyancing panel if they don't accept advice from them?
+I had a double glazing fitted in April 2010, but did not receive a FENSA certificate or Building Regulation Certificate.
+My purchaser’s lender, Kent Reliance are being problematic.
+The Colney Hatch solicitor who is on the Kent Reliance conveyancing panel is recommending indemnity insurance as a solution but Kent Reliance are insisting on a building regulation certificate.
+Why do Kent Reliance have a conveyancing panel if they don't accept advice from them?

-It is probably the case that Virgin Money have referred the matter to their valuer.
-The reason why Virgin Money may not want to accept indemnity insurance is because it does not give them any reassurance that the double glazing was correctly and safely installed.
+It is probably the case that Kent Reliance have referred the matter to their valuer.
+The reason why Kent Reliance may not want to accept indemnity insurance is because it does not give them any reassurance that the double glazing was correctly and safely installed.
 The indemnity insurance merely protects against enforcement action which is very unlikely anyway.

 We are a fortnight into a freehold purchase having been directed to a firm by the local agent to perform conveyancing in Colney Hatch.
 I am am extremely frustrated with the quality of service.
 Could you you assist me in finding new solicitors?

 They would need to be really bad in order to consider replacing them.
 Has your mortgage been sent?
 In the event that it has you will need to advise them of the new contact details and get the loan are re-issued.
 Your solicitor ideally should be on the lenders approved list to avoid escalating fees and complications.
 That should be your first question of the new solicitors.
 Our search tool should assist you in finding a lender approved conveyancer for your conveyancing in Colney Hatch